wasawi/devart-template/project_posts/2014-03-21-Coding-Efforts.md

 	ofPixels axialPixels;
 ![VolumeSlice_GUI](../project_images/VolumeSlice_GUI.png?raw=true "VolumeSlice_GUI")

-And these are the methods to get the desired information about the voxel:
+And here are the methods to get the desired information about the voxel:

 	int getVoxelValue();
 	int getVoxelNumber();

-#####ofxTalairach
+**ofxTalairach**

 This class is currently offering information about the selected voxel.
-We want to konw what brain region is included on each voxel.
-To do that we have loaded a volume that instead of intensity values contains a number that corresponds to a table with labels. you can find more information about the talairach brain [here](http://www.talairach.org)
+We want to know what brain region is included on each voxel.
+To do that we are loading a volume without intensity values, instead, indices to tables with corresponding labels.
+For instance:

+	0	*.*.*.*.*
+	1	Left Cerebellum.Posterior Lobe.Inferior Semi-Lunar Lobule.Gray Matter.*
+	2	Right Cerebellum.Posterior Lobe.Inferior Semi-Lunar Lobule.Gray Matter.*
+	3	Left Cerebellum.Posterior Lobe.Cerebellar Tonsil.Gray Matter.*
+	4	Right Cerebellum.Posterior Lobe.Cerebellar Tonsil.Gray Matter.*
+	5	Left Brainstem.Medulla.*.*.*
+	6	Right Brainstem.Medulla.*.*.*
+	7	*.*.Inferior Temporal Gyrus.*.*
+	8	Left Cerebrum.Temporal Lobe.Inferior Temporal Gyrus.Gray Matter.Brodmann area 20
+	9	Left Cerebrum.Temporal Lobe.Inferior Temporal Gyrus.*.*
+	10	Left Cerebrum.Temporal Lobe.*.*.*

+you can find more information about the talairach brain [here](http://www.talairach.org)
 ![talairach_brain](../project_images/talairach_brain.png?raw=true "talairach_brain")

-#####tabManager
+**tabManager**

 We have done a trick here to simulate a tab.
-Since ofxUI is not oofering tabs we are drawing buttons in different states to simulate a tabbed canvas.
+Since ofxUI is not offering tabs we are drawing buttons in different states to simulate a tabbed canvas.

-#####googleManager
+**googleManager**

-Here we handle all communication with the google API. for now we have plugged a twitter reader because we had some code from a previous project.
-But here is where Google API will be living.
+Here we are handling all communication with the google API. for now we are using a twitter reader for the sake of testing.
+But this class will handle the Google API calls in the future.

-###External code
+**External code**
-Using most of the Openframeworks goodies :)
+Using most of the Openframeworks goodies.
-We are relying in the libary which is supported by a large community.
+We are relying in a library which is supported by a large community.

-#####ofEasyCam
+**ofEasyCam**
-Used to move the camera around the brain
+Moves the camera around the brain

-#####ofxVolumetrics
+**ofxVolumetrics**
-Used to render the brain as a volume and cut it at any level It has been modified to allow cuts at any angle
+Creates the render the brain as a volume and cut it at any level It has been modified to allow cuts at any angle

-#####ofxSuperlog
+**ofxSuperlog**
-Used to keep track of events for a good debugging
+Keep track of events for a good debugging

-#####ofxUI
-Used to render the GUI, these

-#####ofxCameraSaveLoad
+**ofxUI**
+Renders the GUI

+**ofxCameraSaveLoad**
-Used to save and load the current state of the camera
+Saves and loads the current state of the camera

-#####ofxJSON
+**ofxJSON**
-Used to parse the responses from Google API
+Responsible for parsing the responses from Google API

-#####ofxXmlSettings
+**ofxXmlSettings**
-Used to save UI settings
+Saves UI settings

-#####ofxOauth
+**ofxOauth**
-Used to communicate with Twitter (in the future if will be replaced by Google)
+Communicates with Twitter (in the future if will be replaced by Google)

-#####ofxTwitter
+**ofxTwitter**
-Used to communicate with Twitter (in the future if will be replaced by Google)
+Communicates with Twitter (in the future if will be replaced by Google)

-#####ofxFTGL
+**ofxFTGL**
-Used to render fonts from any language
+Render fonts from any language

-#####ofxRay
+**ofxRay**
-Used to select points in the space with the mouse.
+Select points in the space with the mouse.